SkillDisplay - Mainzific Rim: Future TYPO3 Experts Meet JWeiland and You

 The questions “Why do you want to join the event?” and “What are your expectations?” gave us several answers:

 Team Seimenlic: “We expect that the basics will be covered, maybe also some slightly more specific skills.”
 They have already heard that there will be TYPO3 experts, who will help them getting TYPO3 Editor skills by accomplishing the tasks of Mainzific Rim.
-TYPO3 Experts are very welcome to support the team with the dark green package “Deploy the Crisis Team” which is listed here.
+TYPO3 Experts are very welcome to support the team with the dark green package “Deploy the Crisis Team”.
 Also, the other packages are helpful for the crisis teams.

 Team Born to shine: “We expect a cool story!
 It will not be like a normal class, it will be fun and a cool opportunity to gain expertise” - Gamification was part of SkillDisplay’s last article.
 The Mainzific Rim is a way of learning TYPO3 skills with a story.
 We have already created a mission preview - in case of you want to get an insight.